 - 3.21 Fenland District Council has produced 'Wind Turbine Development Policy Guidance' which considers each of the impacts raised by wind energy and suggests criteria or thresholds beyond which wind turbine development is unlikely to be acceptable.
 It does not have a section of residential amenity specifically.
 However the criteria referred to in the document's 'Landscape and Visual Impact' section are of interest.
 It suggests that the visual impact of turbines within 400m will be 'dominant', forming the principle element of the view and overpowering the viewer.
-It further suggests that, based on professional judgement, settlements of more than 10 dwellings should not have wind turbines in more than 90 degrees of their field of view from public or residential viewpoints for a distance of 5km.
+Because of the landform of the Fenland district, which offers little opportunity for effective screening of wind turbine developments, their guidance suggests that is desirable to limit the extent of turbine visibility within a given field of view.
+The document explains that, it further suggests that, based on professional judgement, settlements of more than 10 dwellings should not have wind turbines in more than 90 degrees of their field of view from public or residential viewpoints for a distance of 5km.
 Individual dwellings should not have wind turbines in more than 180 degrees of their field of view for a distance of 10km.
 This focus on the 'field of view' occupied by wind turbines appears to tackle the issue raised by the Inspector in the Dover appeal (see para 3.18). - 3.22 South Northamptonshire District Council's draft 'Wind Turbines in the Open Countryside' SPD has a section entitled 'Local Amenity' but the issues and guidance discussed in that section relate entirely to noise levels.